Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Overview of the proof

 Also, define for $\forall n\in \mathbb{N}$,

-where $u(n)$ is the $n$-th vertex of $F$ (resp. $F^1$) taken in the lexicographical order.
-The next theorem can be proved by following \cite[Theorem 2]{de2022scaling} word by word if $(\mathbf H_l)$ is satisfied. \begin{theorem} Let $(F,e,l)$ be a leafed Galton-Waston forest with edge lengths, with offspring distribution satisfying hypothesis $(H_l)$.
+where $u(n)$ (resp $u^1(n)$) is the $n$-th vertex of $\mathbf{F}$ (resp. $\mathbf{F}^1$) taken in the lexicographical order.
+The next theorem shows the convergence of $H^l_F$ and $H^1_F$ under $(\mathbf{H}_l)$. \begin{theorem} \cite[Theorem 2]{de2022scaling} Let $(\mathbf{F},e,l)$ be a leafed Galton-Watson forest with edge lengths, with offspring distribution satisfying hypothesis $(\mathbf{H}_l)$.
 The following convergence holds in law:

-where $C_0$ is the constant defined in Propostion \ref{rvofL1} and $H$ is the continuous-time height process of a spectrally positive L\'evy process $Y$ with Laplace transform $E[\exp(-\lambda Y_t)]=\exp(t\lambda^{\kappa})$ for $\lambda,t>0$. \end{theorem} Then Proposition \ref{prop} can be proved by the same deduction in Section 2.3 of \cite{de2022scaling} based on Theorem \ref{thm2}.
-In summary Theorem \ref{thm} follows if we can check hypothesis $(\mathbf H_l)$ is satisfied by $F^R$ and $F^X$, which will be done in Section 4.
-Before the check, we will prepare some preliminaries about the law of the type of vertices.
+where $C_0$ is the constant defined in Proposition \ref{Prop_rvofL1} and $H$ is the continuous-time height process of a spectrally positive L\'evy process $Y$ with Laplace transform $E[\exp(-\lambda Y_t)]=\exp(t\lambda^{\kappa})$ for $\lambda,t>0$. \end{theorem} Then Proposition \ref{Prop_mian} can be proved by the deduction in \cite[ Section 2.3]{de2022scaling} based on Theorem \ref{thm2}.
+In summary, Theorem \ref{Thm_mian} follows if we can check hypothesis $(\mathbf H_l)$ is satisfied by $\mathbf{F}^R$ and $\mathbf{F}^X$, which will be done in Section \ref{Sec_4}.
+Before it, we prepare some preliminaries about the law of $(\beta(u))_{u\in \mathbf{F}}$ in the next section.